flengyel/ansible_secrets/README.md

 ### Directory Definitions

 - Application project directories contain the Bash and Python scripts to protect.
 Those scripts will consume the passwords at runtime but will never contain them.
 - Ansible Deployment Project (e.g., `/opt/myapp_ansible_config`).
-This is a self-contained administrative toolkitused **only** for the setup and maintenance of the secrets.
-It contains the Ansible playbook, the vault, and thesource GPG-encrypted files.
+This is a self-contained administrative toolkit used **only** for the setup and maintenance of the secrets.
+It contains the Ansible playbook, the vault, and the source GPG-encrypted files.
 Your application scripts have no knowledge of, and will never interact with, this directory.
 - Runtime Secrets Directory (e.g., `/opt/credential_store`).This is the secure, permissions-restricted location on the server where the Ansible playbook places the necessaryfiles for runtime decryption.
 This is the **single point of interaction** for the application scripts when they need a password.

 ### Security Components